 SATURN You should observe Saturn whenever you can see it, and ask the same questions as for Jupiter, except that you are not likely to see many of the moons, but you CAN note and sketch the RINGS.
 One moon of Saturn is so bright you should be able to watch it over several weeks and determine its orbital period.
 Throughout the semester Saturn will be visible in the early morning before sunrise.

 MARS Early in the semester Mars will set several hours after the sun, and by Short Term it will set with the sun.
 You should gradually come to understand the reason for the change.
 Perhaps you will be able to see a polar cap with a telescope.
 You should observe and plot Mars on a number of occasions to see how rapidly it moves across the background of stars.

 VENUS Early in the semester, Venus sets an hour or so after the sun, and gradually later, so you might see it in the west in the evening.
 Observe Venus with a telescope several times.
 Draw a sketch map each time of the shape that you observe.
 Can you interpret your observations?

-MERCURY In mid-February it should be possible to see Mercury just before sunset, and in late March it should be possible to see it just before sunrise.
+MERCURY Through early February it should be possible to see Mercury just after sunset, and in early March it should be possible to see it just before sunrise.
 Try to observe this elusive planet which many people never see in their whole lives.

 URANUS and NEPTUNE In the early winter, these distant planets set after the sun.
 It would be difficult, but you might try to observe them, and describe their appearance and how it compares to the appearance of faint stars.
 Uranus is bright enough to see with the "naked eye" in a very dark place, but the campus does NOT pass this test.